hartwigmedical/hmftools/isofox/README.md

 <TO DO>

-#### E. Adjust expected rates for biases and restimate abundances per transcript
+#### E. Adjust expected rates for biases and re-estimate abundances per transcript

 The calculated biases are applied as a weighting to each raw fragment based on it's GC, positional and fragment length characteristics.
 Steps 4 and 5 are then repeated.